 Before I ever stepped foot inside the boundaries of the Lone Star State, I heard myths and legends of one yellow-labeled beer that I just had to try.
 People called it Shiner, and when I said I was moving to Texas, they would literally sigh and say how much they missed three things: barbecue (obviously), Whataburger, and Shiner.

-And it makes sense because though Lone Stars are every college student’s dream beer (cheap as hell), Shiner Bock is like Lone Star’s big brother.
-He knows what’s up.
+And it makes sense because though Lone Stars are every college student's dream beer (cheap as hell), Shiner Bock beer is like Lone Star's big brother.
+The dark lager knows what's up.
 He had a man bun before man buns were in, and he shaved his hair off when they were cool.
-He doesn’t like to leave Texas because he knows it’s just better here.
-So, here are 18 facts about Shiner, the Bock and other flavors, because like everything you love, you should know a thing or two about it.
+He doesn't like to leave Texas because he knows it's just better here.
+So, here are 18 facts about the great American Shiner brand, the Bock and other flavors, because like everything you love, you should know a thing or two about it.

 18. Spoetzl Brewery, where Shiner is made, is Texas' oldest independent brewery, born on Jan.
 19, 1909.
 The little brewery grew into a big attraction for the tiny town of Shiner.
 Although, it's not the oldest craft brewery in the United States.